nelmio/NelmioSecurityBundle/README.md

   section to include the session cookie (default name: session).
 The size limit of a cookie is 4KB, so make sure you are not storing object or long text into session.

+* **[Disable Content Type Sniffing](#content-type-sniffing)**: Require that scripts are loaded using the correct mime type.
+  This disables the feature that some browsers have which uses content sniffing to determine if the response is a valid script file or not.

 ## Maximum Security Configuration (Read on for detailed recommendations!)

     nelmio_security: